X

 Credit by Examination (CBE)

 The Loewenberg College of Nursing (LCON) appreciates the knowledge and skills that RN students bring to the BSN program and acquire through formal mentored residencies and internship programs.
 Accordingly, students may earn college credit for prior learning experience with approval.
-Course credit may be earned through a national standardized achievement exam and by professional portfolio.
+Course credit may be earned through a national standardized achievement exam and by a professional portfolio.
 Credit by examination (CBE) can be earned for three RN-BSN courses:

 • Health Assessment & Lab (NURS 3109/10)